-Nonstructural measures differ from structural measures since they focus on reducing consequences of flooding instead of focusing on reducing the probability of flooding.
-An assessment of at-risk properties has currently identified a total of 2,240 total structures (1,790 residential, 450 non-residential) that appear to meet the preliminary eligibility criteria for participation in the project (see Figure E:2-1).
+,Nonstructural measures differ from structural measures since they focus on reducing consequences of flooding instead of focusing on reducing the probability of flooding.
+An assessment of at-risk properties has currently identified a total of 2,240 total structures that appear to meet the preliminary eligibility criteria for participation in the project (see Figure E:2-1).